 Reports: Seahawks bring back DE Irvin, add OT Shell

 The Seattle Seahawks brought back a familiar face by agreeing to a deal with free agent defensive end Bruce Irvin on Wednesday, NFL Network's Ian Rapoport reported.
 Terms have not been reported for the deal, which wasn't the Seahawks' only addition of the day.
-They also agreed to sign former New York Jets offensive tackle Brandon Shell on a two-year, $11 million deal, according to ESPN's Adam Schefter.
+They also agreed to sign former New York Jets offensive tackle Brandon Shell on a two-year, $11 million deal, according to ESPN's Adam Schefter, and offensive tackle Cedric Ogbuehi, per multiple reports.

 Irvin tweeted, "IM SO HAPPY TO BE GOING HOME!!!!
 12's I love you!"
 Irvin, who spent last year with the Carolina Panthers, was a first-round pick of the Seahawks in 2012 and played four seasons in Seattle.
 He then spent time in Oakland and Atlanta before joining Carolina.